-Color has played an important role through history.
+Color has played an important role throughout history.
 It is used as a means to identify one’s self with an idea, a brand, organization, or other affiliation.
-In the United States, the two main political parties are identified with red and blue.
+In the United States, the two main political parties are identified in red and blue.
 UPS’s tagline is “What can brown do for you?”
 People wear pink ribbons to show support for breast cancer.
 This is why having a good graphic designer is crucial.
 He or she will understand the meanings and associations of specific colors and how they relate to each other.

 - Red: Highly emotional, represents love, power

 - Purple: Regal, Modern or Classic depending on shade